cyb3rdelic/cyb3rdelic.github.io/_posts/2021-1-18-NagiosTV-With-Livesocket.md

 Restart the nagios service again for good measure.
 I actually did a whole reboot at this point.

-5. Now we should be able to test and see if we get output
+5. Now we should be able to test and see if we get output.

 ```bash
 $ echo "GET status" | /usr/local/bin/unixcat /usr/local/nagiosxi/var/subsys/livestatus
 ```
 Note: /usr/local/nagiosxi/var/subsys/livestatus is where livesocket opens the socket.
 If we weren't using xi, the path could reflect "/usr/local/nagios/var/subsys" for example.

-6. Lastly, let's point NagiosTV to where it should look for that livesocket instance
+6. Lastly, let's point NagiosTV to where it should look for that livesocket instance.

 Under /usr/local/nagiosxi/html/nagiostv/connectors there are two files: livestatus-settings.ini and livestatus-settings.ini.sample